SeldonIO/MLServer/docs/user-guide/parallel-inference.md

 ![](../assets/parallel-inference.svg)

-By default, MLServer will spin up a pool of 4 workers for each loaded model.
+By default, MLServer will spin up a pool of `N` worker processes to run inference, where `N` equals the numbers of CPU cores available.
 To read more about advanced settings, please see the [usage section below](#usage).